 6. On a state-wide level, 40%–50% of US residents rely on employer health insurance.

 In a study carried out in 2013, the percentage of residents relying on employer health insurance was calculated.
 As such, states like Colorado, Connecticut, Delaware, Iowa, Kansas, Maryland, Massachusetts, Minnesota, North Dakota, and Wisconsin had some of the highest rates (all above 50%).

-7. Nevada, Arizona, Florida, and Texas had the highest percentage of uninsured Americans in 2013.
+7. Texas, Oklahoma, Georgia and Florida had the highest percentage of uninsured Americans in 2019.

 This showcases how essential it is for governments to figure out ways to make sure that more people are insured in these areas.

 8. In 2017, the top US health insurance companies made roughly $6 billion in profits.

 This also upped their stock prices.
 Higher profits for insurance companies means they tend to rely more on actual payments made by clients, rather than government-sponsored incentives.

 9. An illness that entails intensive care for a prolonged period generally brings medical bills of over $1 million.

 It’s difficult to imagine having to pay over $1 million because of a disease that nobody has any control over.
 However, this is the unfortunate case within the US health care system, thus showcasing why insurance is mandatory.
 Similarly, another study shows that hospitals overcharge Americans by roughly $10 billion on a yearly basis.